 The Atmosphere Model Working Group (AMWG) is a broad collection of researchers across university and federal institutions engaged in atmospheric science research using the Community Earth System Model (CESM).
 The overarching goal is to continually develop the Community Atmosphere Model (CAM) in order to periodically provide new versions for use by the wider CESM community.

-We provide data and diagnostics for a set of CESM and CAM experiments.
-We also provide tools to analyze the model output.
+We provide data and diagnostics for a set of CESM and CAM experiments as well as tools to analyze the model output.

 - CESM Experiments, Data and Diagnostics